 The composite forks with built in fenders are just one of the six vibration-absorbing materials in the new XLC hybrid construction.
-The four XLC98 models are identical except for wheel speed.
+Available in four speeds.

 The new XLC Elite roller skis are the best of everything we have learned from 30 years of building roller skis.
 The XLC are available in Freestyle, Classic and Combi skis.